Kings Norton: Politics

 Kings Norton is in the area of Birmingham City Council, a metropolitan unitary authority.
-Three councillors have been elected for Kings Norton since the local government elections in May 2011.
-At present Kings Norton is made up two wards of the city council: Kings Norton North and Kings Norton South, represented by Alex Aitken (KNN, Labour) and Peter Griffiths (KNS, Labour).
+Two councillors have been elected for Kings Norton since the local government elections in May 2018.
+At present Kings Norton is made up two wards of the city council: Kings Norton North and Kings Norton South.
+Kings Norton North is represented by Martin Smith of Reform UK, and Kings Norton South is represented by Green Party councillor Robert Grant.

 Kings Norton became part of Northfield district in 2006, partitioned from Selly Oak.
 In 2004, the ward boundary was changed as part of citywide boundary alterations overseen by the Boundary Commission for England.
-This saw the addition of a small area of the Birmingham, Hall Green constituency in the east of the ward, and a small area of the Birmingham, Northfield constituency at the south of the ward in the West Heath area.
+This saw the addition of a small area of the Birmingham Hall Green constituency in the east of the ward, and a small area of the Birmingham Northfield constituency at the south of the ward in the West Heath area.

-Most of Kings Norton is in Birmingham Northfield parliamentary constituency, represented by Laurence Turner, although some parts of Kings Norton lie within Birmingham Selly Oak and are represented by Alistair Carns.
+Most of Kings Norton is in Birmingham Northfield parliamentary constituency, represented by Labour MP Laurence Turner, although some parts of Kings Norton lie within Birmingham Selly Oak and are represented by Al Carns, also of the Labour Party.

 Kings Norton ward has adopted a Ward Support Officer; the current officer is Bob Barr.